Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Confluence Cloud Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot"
+description: "Set up the Confluence Cloud Microsoft 365 Copilot connector."
 ---

-# Confluence Cloud Microsoft Graph connector
+# Confluence Cloud Microsoft 365 Copilot connector

-The Confluence Cloud Microsoft Graph connector allows your organization to index Confluence content.
-After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search and Microsoft 365 Copilot.
+The Confluence Cloud Microsoft 365 Copilot connector allows your organization to index Confluence content.
+After you configure the connector and index data from the Confluence site, end users can search for that content in Microsoft Search and Microsoft 365 Copilot.

-This article is intended for Microsoft 365 administrators who are responsible for configuring, running, and monitoring the Confluence Cloud Microsoft Graph connector.
-It supplements the general instructions provided in setting up Microsoft Graph connectors in the Microsoft 365 admin center.
+This article is intended for Microsoft 365 administrators who are responsible for configuring, running, and monitoring the Confluence Cloud Copilot connector.
+It supplements the general instructions provided in setting up Microsoft Copilot connectors in the Microsoft 365 admin center.

-## Benefits
+## Capabilities
 - **Enhanced search capabilities**: Users can ask natural language questions about Wiki content in Copilot, such as:
    - Summarize the architecture document </br>
    - How to get access to a portal </br>